Logiqx/tech-docs/Services/Schedulers/Jenkins/README.md

 I have made some notes on [GitHub hooks](GitHub.md) so that builds can be triggered when changes are pushed to GitHub.

+### URL Triggers

+The [URLTrigger](https://wiki.jenkins.io/display/JENKINS/URLTrigger+Plugin) plugin can be used to trigger jobs when a URL changes.

 ## Email Notifications